VATThe page was last modified:

 Registration of VAT

-If you are planning to run a business that entails liability to pay VAT or has the right to a refund of VAT, you should register for VAT with the Swedish Tax Agency no later than two weeks before the business is started.
+If you are planning to run a business that is liable to pay VAT or has the right to a refund of VAT, you should register for VAT with the Swedish Tax Agency (Skatteverket) no later than two weeks before the business is started.

 VAT is rated at 25, 12 and 6 per cent